ychen131/Project-Identify-Fraud-in-Enron-Email/Project-documentation.md

 Furthermore, employee `LOCKHART EUGENE E` does not have any data, hence will be removed from our analysis.

-After removing the outliers, the distribution of observations are relatively more concentrated than before.
+After removing the outliers, the distribution of observations are relatively less concentrated than before.
 (See Below)

 ![Salary vs Bonus](salary_vs_bonus_after.png)